This article may contain affiliate links. For full information, please see our disclaimer page

 Where do the cruise ships dock?

 Your cruise ship will dock at the Barbados deepwater harbour just a mile north of the city centre of Bridgetown.
-At the Barbados cruise terminal you will find a tourist information center, car rental service, taxi services and sightseeing tours.
+At the Bridgetown Cruise Terminal, you will find a tourist information centre, car rental service, taxi services and sightseeing tours.
 You can also visit the souvenir shops and use the terminals wi-fi, which we know from personal experience is very good.

 What to do with a day in Port

 Explore Historic Bridgetown

 Wander Bridgetown’s bustling streets with its many sights and colonial-era buildings.
 There is good shopping along Broad & Swan Streets which is abuzz with local culture.
 Or you can visit the charming pastel-colored village market at Chattels.
 Made up of nice wooden buildings for more local crafts, souvenirs, gifts, and fashion.
 The entire downtown area and south to the Garrison was named a UNESCO World Heritage site in 2012.

 - Parliament Buildings – Situated on the northside of National Heroes Square this neo-Gothic-style building is well worth a visit.